At your Service: Servers and Clients#

 4. Add the new Node to setup.py

-Let’s start by creating a what_is_the_point_service_server_node.py in ~/ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services with the following contents
+Let’s start by creating a add_points_service_server_node.py.

 import rclpy